 Accelerator operations at SLAC started in 1966; a multielement dosimeter was used until 1971 for beta/gamma and neutron (NTA film) dosimetry.
-ORAUT (2006e) concluded that all SLAC neutron doses measured with NTA film should be multiplied by $1.53 \pm 0.14$ to account for the unmeasured neutrons with energies below 800 keV.
+ORAUT (2006c) concluded that all SLAC neutron doses measured with NTA film should be multiplied by 1.53 ±0.14 to account for the unmeasured neutrons with energies below 800 keV.
 The SLAC and Ames Laboratory synchrotrons were similar but their neutron spectra were not identical [41].
-To allow for differences in the neutron spectra and other variables, a neutron dose correction factor of 2 is recommended for the Ames Laboratory synchrotron workers [42].
+To allow for differences in the neutron spectra and other variables, a neutron dose correction factor of 2 is recommended for Ames synchrotron workers [42].

-The MTR at INL, which operated from 1952 to 1970, was similar to the ALRR in that it was fueled with enriched uranium and it had a power level of 30 MW (ORAUT 2010b).
+The MTR at INL, which operated from 1952 to 1970, was similar to the ALRR in that it was fueled with enriched uranium and it had a power level of 30 MW (ORAUT 2010c).
 The MTR was water-cooled and light-water-moderated, whereas the ALRR was heavy-water-moderated.
 Both reactors had ports where fast neutron beams could be extracted from the core and directed to accessible experimental areas.
 Both were used to study reactor fuels and structural materials.
 Neutron doses at both reactors were monitored with multielement dosimeters including NTA film.
 The neutron spectrum in experimental areas at the MTR was measured with Bonner spheres in 1961 (Hankins 1961).
 The data from these measurements were reanalyzed in ORAUT (2010a).
 Measurements made at 22 locations at the MTR were analyzed in relation to the response of NTA film.
-It was determined, on average for the 22 locations, that 52% of the total neutron dose would have been detected by NTA film and 48% would have been below the 800-keV threshold and undetected (ORAUT 2006e).
-Because the MTR and the ALRR had very similar neutron spectra, a neutron dose correction factor of 2 is recommended for the ALRR workers.
+It was determined, on average for the 22 locations, that 52% of the total neutron dose would have been detected by NTA film and 48% would have been below the 800-keV threshold and undetected (ORAUT 2006c).
+Because the MTR and the ALRR had very similar neutron spectra, a neutron dose correction factor of 2 is recommended for ALRR workers.

-5.2.5.4 Neutron Dose Weighting Factor
+6.2.5.4 Neutron Dose Weighting Factor

-At Ames Laboratory, neutron dosimeter measurements were based on fluence-to-dose conversion factors and quality factors similar to those from ICRP Publication 21 (ICRP 1973) and National Council on Radiological Protection and Measurements Report 38 (NCRP 1971).
-It is necessary to adjust the neutron dose to account for the change in neutron quality factors between historical and current scientific guidance, as discussed in NIOSH (2006b).
-Table 6-2, which is from ORAUT (2006c), shows the correction factor to use.
+At Ames Laboratory, neutron dosimeter measurements were based on fluence-to-dose conversion factors and quality factors similar to those from ICRP Publication 21 (ICRP 1973) and NCRP Report 38 (NCRP 1971).
+It is necessary to adjust the neutron dose to account for the change in neutron quality factors between historical and current scientific guidance, as discussed in NIOSH (2006).
+Table 6-2, which is from ORAUT (2006d), shows the correction factor to use.